paulh-rnd/TabbedBoxMaker/README.md

 In order of appearance:

-* Unit - unit of measurement used for drawing
+* Units - unit of measurement used for drawing

 * Box Dimensions: Inside/Outside - whether the box dimensions are internal or external

 * Length; Width; Height - the box dimensions

+* Tab Width: Fixed/Proportional - for fixed the tab width is the value given in the Tab Width, for proportional the side of a piece is divided equally into tabs and 'spaces' with the tabs size greater or equal to the Tab Width setting

 * Minimum/Preferred Tab Width - the size of the tabs used to hold the pieces together

-* Tab Width: Fixed/Proportional - for fixed the tab width is the value given in the Tab Width, for proportional the side of a piece is divided equally into tabs and 'spaces' with the tabs size greater or equal to the Tab Width setting

-* Tab Style - there are three styles of tabs avaiable:
+* Symmetry - there are two styles of tabs avaiable:
     * XY Symmetrix - each piece is symmetric in both the X and Y axes
     * Rotate Symmetric ("waffle block") - each piece is symmetric under a 180-degree rotation (and 90 degrees if that piece is square)
-    * Antisymmetric - tabs on opposite sides go in opposite directions

 * Tab Dimple Height - the height of the dimple to add to the side of each tab, 0 for no dimple

-* Tab Dimple Tip Width - the width of the tip of the dimple; dimples are trapezoid shaped with 45-degree sides; using a dimple tip width of 0 gives a triangular dimple
+* Tab Dimple Length - the length of the tip of the dimple; dimples are trapezoid shaped with 45-degree sides; using a dimple tip length of 0 gives a triangular dimple

+* Line Thickness - Leave this as _Default_ unless you need hairline thickness (Use for Epilog lasers)

 * Material Thickness - as it says

 * Kerf - this is the width of the cut ( e.g for 3mm acrylic on an epilog cutter this is approximately 0.25mm )

-* Clearance - this value is subtracted from the kerf in cases where you deliberately want slightly slacker joints ( usually zero )
+* Joint Clearance - this value is subtracted from the kerf in cases where you deliberately want slightly slacker joints ( usually zero )

 * Layout - controls how the pieces are laid out in the drawing